 VernissageTV met with Daniel Hug in Zürich to talk about the collaboration with NADA.
 We wanted to know how this collaboration with NADA came about, the hopes he puts in it, and how NADA Cologne is integrated in the overall concept of Art Cologne, both from a strategic point of view as well as regarding the fair layout on site.
 But one and a half years after our first interview with Daniel Hug as Director of Art Cologne, we also wanted to know how the fair has developed since then regarding attendance and sales, and his goals for the next years.
 He explains why he discontinued the Open Space section, which played an important role for the fair during the last years.
 He talks about why he stopped Art Cologne Palma de Mallorca when he took over Art Cologne in 2008, and where he sees the future of art fairs in general and Art Cologne in particular.
 Finally, Daniel Hug let’s us know what to expect from the 2012-edition of Art Cologne – 46.
 Internationaler Kunstmarkt in Cologne, Germany, and hints at some of the highlights of the upcoming fair, the participating galleries and the supporting program.

 The above video is an excerpt.
-Watch the interview in full-length with English and German subtitles after the break.
+Watch the interview in full-length with English and German subtitles below.

 Interview with Art Cologne Director Daniel Hug.
 Caféteria Kunsthaus Zürich, Zürich / Switzerland, January 20, 2012.